 However, advancements in nanotechnology, while beneficial in medicine, engineering, and material science fields, are pricey because the technology requires a lot of money to function, and the raw materials involved are also expensive.
 As a result, the overall purchase of technology for an average person becomes costly.

-Nanotechnology is a fascinating field with a lot of potential.
+Nanotechnology is a fascinating field with a lot of potentials.
 However, some questions still need to be answered before they can be widely adopted.
 As researchers learn more about the effects of nanotechnology on humans and the environment, society will be able to decide better if this technology is right for them.

 The uses of nanotechnology include increased agricultural yields and quality, better cosmetic items, targeted drug delivery, and sensor applications.